effector/patronum/variant/readme.md

 ---

-You can use an object with predicates in `filter` to select the case (the first returning true will be used):
+You can use an object with predicates in `key` to select the case (the first returning true will be used):

 ```js
 const updateData = createEvent();